Rithigasri/React-Todolist/README.md

 # EXPERIMENT 05:DEVELOP A TO DO LIST USING REACT FRAMEWORK
+## AIM:
+To develop a to-do list using react framework.
 ## ALGORITHM:
 1. Cretae a new react project named todolist.
 2. Import required hooks from the react.